Audio workflow hub

 Quick flow

-1. Start with the route that matches the actual job: convert, compress, trim, merge, inspect, or batch export.
+1. Start with the page that matches the actual job: convert, compress, trim, merge, inspect, or batch export.

 2. Drop a representative file and read the capability panel before you count on a specific export target.

-3. Use the strongest native path the browser confirms, or fall back to waveform inspection and safer export targets when the exact handoff is limited.
+3. Use the strongest export the browser confirms, or switch to waveform inspection and supported targets when the exact handoff is limited.

 Benefits

-A route-driven audio hub for browser-native conversion, trim, compression, waveform inspection, and practical export fallbacks.
+A browser audio hub for conversion, trim, compression, waveform inspection, and practical export options.

-Conversion, trim, merge, gain, normalization, speed changes, waveform inspection, metadata cleanup, and batch export each get their own route instead of disappearing inside a tabbed editor shell.
+Conversion, trim, merge, gain, normalization, speed changes, waveform inspection, metadata cleanup, and batch export each get their own page instead of disappearing inside a tabbed editor shell.

 Capability notes stay visible before the heavy step